escobard/bloggy/README.md

 ## Project Criteria

 The main purpose of this application is to provide the following features:

-    - A blog social network, including:
-        + User to user profiles and a basic chat system.
-        + User dashboard, with metrics.
+ - A proffesional social media network for enginners. + User to user profiles and a basic chat system. + User dashboard, with metrics.
-            * Admin / premium content dashboard features.
+_ Admin / premium content dashboard features.
-                = leaderboards and activity trackers for:
-                    - github activity
+= leaderboards and activity trackers for: - github activity - linkedin - crypto currencies - stocks
-                    - linkedin
-                    - crypto currencies
-                    - stocks
-            * Currency system, and payment gateway
-        + User email system to invite users to join the blog (fremium - first 5 free)
+_ Currency system, and payment gateway + A job post feature, where the post is shared globally and emailed to specific users. + contains an interest survey, which the recipients fill out to apply for the position. + contains a single job post page, where users can apply for the job: - Via email initially, a more complex application system to be introduced later.

 (Expand upon criteria in a later version)